neondatabase/website/content/docs/introduction/plans.md

 - [Read replicas](#read-replicas): Scale applications with read replicas
 - [Logical replication](#logical-replication): Replicate data from Neon with Postgres logical replication support

 Launch plan users have access to **Standard** Neon support, which includes access to the Neon Support team via support tickets.
-For more information, Neon plans are outlined on our [Support](/docs/introduction/support) page.
+For more information, Neon support plans are outlined on our [Support](/docs/introduction/support) page.

 ### Scale